 This might boggle your mind, but the world of lacing just isn’t that complicated.
 What it boils down to is three systems – traditional, BOA and speed lacing.

-Traditional laces – as you might have guessed, are the kind you’d find on most tennis shoes.
+As you might have guessed, are the kind you’d find on most tennis shoes.
 Those good old soft fabric laces we all grew up with.
 Unless you were a Velcro kid…

-Speed laces, or quick pull – uses a ratchet style system with some fancy lacing to make things easier.
+These laces use a ratchet style system with some fancy lacing to make things easier.
 Ultimately, however, it seems to just complicate the process.

 If these laces break they’re harder and more expensive to replace.
 Plus, it’s often hard or impossible to get just the right fit with these systems.